amineHY/AI-LAB/README.md

 ``` bash
 	mv vscode_remote_dev/.* ./
 ```
-**Note**: These two folders are hidden and will live in the directory of you application so that vscode detect the configuration of AI-lab
+**Note**: These two folders are hidden and will live in the directory of your application so that VS Code automatically detect AI-lab configuration

 Finally, launch VS Code
 ```bash
  	code .
  ```

+## To display to memory usage of the GPU:
+watch -n0.5 -c gpustat --c -cupP

 ## Do you have any suggestions?